 The local offer provides information for children and young people with special educational needs (SEND) and their parents or carers in a single place.
 You can find out more about information about this on our SEND reforms and Local Offers page.

-The Immunisation Team comprises of six registered nurses and is support by two administration clerks.
+The Immunisation Team comprises of seven registered nurses and is supported by two administration officers.
 We offer school based immunisation programmes to deliver the Diphtheria, Tetanus and Poliomylitis (School Leaver Booster) and Adolescent Meningitis ACWY vaccines to Year 9 students, and the Human Papillomavirus Vaccine (HPV) to Year 8 girls.